Azure-Samples/openai-end-to-end-basic/README.md

 1. Click **Start compute session**.

-1. Wait for that button to change to 'Compute session running.'
+1. Wait for that button to change to *Compute session running*.
 This may take around five minutes.

 1. Click the **Chat** button on the UI.